-MEOW employs an event-based scheduler, in which jobs are executed independently, based on certain triggers.
-Triggers can in theory be anything, but are currently limited to file events on local storage.
-By dynamically adapting the execution order based on the outcomes of previous tasks or external factors, MEOW provides a more flexible solution for processing large volumes of experimental data, with minimal human validation and interaction.2.
+MEOW employs an event-based scheduler, in which jobs are performed non-linearly (Better word here), triggered based on events2.
+By dynamically adapting the execution order based on the outcomes of previous tasks or external factors, MEOW provides a more efficient and flexible solution for processing large volumes of experimental data3.